squidfunk/mkdocs-material/docs/guides/navigation.md

 [:octicons-file-code-24: Source][5] · [:octicons-workflow-24: Extension][6]

-The [table of contents][7] extension, which is part of the standard Markdown library, provides some options that are supported by Material for MkDocs to customize its appearance:
+The [Table of Contents][7] extension, which is part of the standard Markdown library, provides some options that are supported by Material for MkDocs to customize its appearance: